MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/page-canvas-components.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-This topic outlines the use of canvas components using canvas component libray for a custom page.
+This topic outlines the use of canvas components using canvas component library for a custom page.

   > [!IMPORTANT]
   > - This is a preview feature, and may not be available in all regions.